-Through our diverse offerings, we ask the students of Washington College to see themselves as part of a global community of writers: serious, professional, inquisitive, and committed to the craft of writing.
+Through our diverse offerings, the Rose O’Neill Literary House asks the students of Washington College to see themselves as part of a global community of writers: serious, professional, inquisitive, and committed to the craft of writing.

 Monday: 10:00 a.m. - 6:00 p.m.

 Tuesday: 10:00 a.m. - 6:00 p.m.

 Friday: 10:00 a.m. - 6:00 p.m.